qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 overlay_equals
 ..............

-Returns whether the current feature is exactly equal to at least one feature from a target layer, or an array of expression-based results for the features in the target layer that are exactly equal to the current feature.
+Returns whether the current feature's geometry is exactly equal to at least one feature's geometry from a target layer, or returns an array of expression-based results for the features in the target layer whose geometry is exactly equal to the current feature's geometry.
 Note that the order of vertices matters.

 .. list-table::
    :widths: 15 85